srg-clearlaunch/avai-dynamo-tools/README.md

 ## drop-table-restore-schema

-Drops Dynamo DB table and restores from same schema
+Drops Dynamo DB table and restores schema only
 Usage:

 ```